 Autocratic Leadership is a leadership style characterized by a single individual making decisions and controlling the actions of the group without seeking input or consultation from others.
 This top-down approach emphasizes the authority and power of the leader, with subordinates expected to follow instructions and directives without question.

 In contrast, Democratic Leadership is a more collaborative and participatory approach to leadership, where the leader actively seeks input and feedback from group members before making decisions.
+This decision-making can involve processes such as voting or surveys which may require inspector of elections services, and can incorporate an electoral process for leadership.
 This leadership style emphasizes shared responsibility, open communication, and the value of diverse perspectives in decision-making.

 Key Differences between Autocratic Leadership and Democratic Leadership